VIXX LR: History

 On August 7, 2015, Jellyfish Entertainment released a video trailer on VIXX's official website after a mysterious countdown with a silhouette of the group's last special album Boys' Record.
 As time went by, the band members disappeared one by one, until only Leo and Ravi remained, raising speculation that another comeback for the group was imminent.
 A video trailer for VIXX LR was then revealed.
 Jellyfish confirmed that VIXX LR would be VIXX's first official sub-unit, comprising rapper Ravi and vocalist Leo.

 VIXX LR released their debut mini album, Beautiful Liar, on August 17, 2015, and held their first promotional showcase at Yes24 Muv Hall in Hongdae, Mapo-gu, Seoul that same day.
-They began music show activities on August 18, with a special stage performance of their debut single "Beautiful Liar"on SBS MTV's The Show.
+They began music show activities on August 18, with a special stage performance of their debut single "Beautiful Liar"on SBS M's The Show.
 The duo debuted on the Billboard World Albums chart and the South Korean Gaon Album Chart at number two.
 On September 1, they earned their first music show win on SBS MTV's The Show, with 9,464 votes, the second-highest all-time score in the program's history, only behind parent group VIXX's "Error".
 On September 4, 2015, VIXX LR wrapped up their three week promotional cycle for Beautiful Liar on KBS2's Music Bank with a goodbye stage performance.

 "Beautiful Liar" was nominated for two awards at the 2015 Mnet Asian Music Awards for Best Collaboration and Unit and Song of the Year.
 In January 2016 VIXX LR held showcase performances in Nagoya, Tokyo and Osaka as part of their first live showcase tour Beautiful Liar in Japan.

 On July 19, 2017, Jellyfish Entertainment announced that VIXX LR is aiming to make a comeback and release a new album in August.
 On August 14, VIXX LR announced that their second mini album Whisper would be released on August 28, 2017.

 VIXX LR announced their first concert tour, Eclipse, in October 2017.
 The first two shows, collectively titled Eclipse in Seoul, were held on November 18 and 19 at the Olympic Hall in Seoul.
 On January 24, 2018, VIXX LR released their first compilation album, Complete LR, in Japan.
 The album contained all tracks from both of their previously released mini-albums, plus two new songs, one of which was a Japanese version of "Whisper".
 The duo held the final three shows of the Eclipse tour in Tokyo, on January 25, and Osaka, on January 27 and 28 respectively.

+On April 11, 2023, Ravi announced that he had departed from VIXX following the corruption issue related to his military service, thereby ending the duo sub-unit.